Build vs. Extend vs. Replace in Power Platform Architecture

 • Data Integration: Dataverse with virtual tables or bespoke connectors should be included in the architecture if the application primarily uses ERP or CRM data.

 • Security and Governance: Early evaluation of ALM pipelines, DLP policies, and environment strategies is necessary for enterprise architects.
-The extent to which app development should be IT-led versus business-led depends on the maturity of governance.
+The extent to which app development should be IT-led versus business-led depends on the maturity of the governance.

 • Cost and Licensing: When modeling licensing, consider Dataverse storage, automation volume, and user groups.
 Sometimes it is less expensive to extend an existing Dynamics 365 license than to create a stand-alone application.